Skip to Main Content

 The soils on our ranch are diverse and the grapes were planted to take the best advantage of the site condition of each block.
 Much of our Primitivo and Cabernet Sauvignon is planted on a steep hillside of Linne-Calodo soil type #152.
 This calcareous limestone soil is especially well suited for growing robust grapes and is very desirable.
 The grapes struggle to root and thrive in this soil, but produce exceptional fruit because of the adverse conditions.

 Our pruning, leaf pulling, fruit thinning and harvest practices give us the best defense against our number one potential enemy: adverse weather which quite often includes unseasonable rain, wind and freezing temperatures.
 We have a frost protection wind-generating machine combined with our sophisticated micro-sprinkler system.
 We engage both systems just prior to harvest (usually October or November) or during bud break (usually March or April) if the temperatures drop near or below freezing.
-The electrical power for our vineyard is provided entirely by our Solar panels and our WECF tower (wind energy conversion facility).

 Our Mourvèdre is planted in the lowest parts of our property.
 We call it our blessed (Bendicion) grapes because we fight early and late frost every year.
 Most years our harvest from these vines yield small quantities but spectacular fruit and produce only one to two tons per acre.
 Planted entirely in soil type #132, the Mourvèdre is deeply rooted in sedimentary alluvium of calcareous clay.